Skip to main content

 Persona5: The Phantom X Game Cover

-Persona5: The Phantom X is a multiplayer role playing game.
+Persona5: The Phantom X is a single player and multiplayer tactical role playing game with horror, anime and erotic themes.
 It was developed by ATLUS and was released on June 25, 2025.
 It received neutral reviews from players.

 Skip User Reviews